 IMPORTANT: if you have chosen to fundraise together and have set up a joint JustGiving account that covers two or more people, please e-mail us the link to the page and the full names of the people the page is for.

 We do have a number of rest stops providing drinks, refreshments and toilets along the route.
 We would advise you use these for a quick convenience break and to take on some energy.
 It is not advisable to stay at the rest stops for a prolonged amount of time as this could cause your muscles to seize up, making the onward challenge harder for you to complete.

 The event officially opens to participants at 5.30 pm on Saturday 14 July 2018.
-Check in will be open from 5:30 pm-7:30 pm.
-To check in you need your specific event QR code, this will be emailed to you a few weeks before the event.
-The first start wave will be at 8 pm and the last start wave will be at 9:30 pm.
-The cut off time is 9 am on Sunday morning but no one will be left behind as we will have a support bus behind the last group of walkers.
+Check in will be open from 5:30pm-7:30pm.
+The first start wave will be at 8pm and the last start wave will be at 9:30pm.
+The cut off time is 9am on Sunday morning but no one will be left behind as we will have a support bus behind the last group of walkers.

 We estimate the half marathon would take someone with an average fitness level four to six hours and the full marathon eight to ten hours.

 Walking a marathon (26.2 miles) or a half marathon (13.1 miles) at night is a challenge but something that is definitely achievable with a reasonable amount of training.
 A number of the men and women who will take part in this exciting challenge will have little or no fitness level when they sign up.
 Walk the Night is the perfect motivation to train and get fit, all whilst raising funds for two amazing charities.
 Please be prepared for your challenge and try to do some long practice walks in your walking footwear before the event.
 Download your free training plan for Walk the Night here.